 12.1.
 In the event of anything occurring not provided for or not clear in the foregoing rules, the Committee shall have the power to deal with the same at their discretion.

-15.1.
-A copy of these rules shall be supplied to every member of the Society.
+16.1.
+A copy of these rules shall be made available to every member of the Society.
 No alterations to these rules shall be made except at an AGM or SGM